 Picture a manager new to the job, seated at an uncluttered desk.
 She reaches for her phone and says to her assistant:

 “Bring me an in-tray and an out-tray.
-And oh yes, some paper to shuffle between the two.”
+And oh yes, and some paper to shuffle between the two!”

 This article looks at the nature of busyness, whether intentional or inadvertent, and suggests strategies for identifying and removing it from the workplace.
 After all, “busy-work” is the antithesis of “meaningful-work”, a key ingredient in the pursuit of happiness.